Undergraduate Programs

 - April 22nd

 Students that wish to add a minor in Computer Science and/or Human Computer Interaction should submit their application in HokieSpa during the open application cycle.
-The next application is open December 1, 2025- January 7, 2026.
-If the application is approved, students will be notified January 9, 2026.
-The application cycle closes after Fall 2025 grades post on December, so that that semester's courses and GPA can be included in the application review.
+The next application is open April 24-May 20, 2026 If the application is approved, students will be notified May 21, 2026.
+The application cycle closes after grades post, so that that semester's courses and GPA can be included in the application review.

 To add either minor, students must be in a current, degree-granting major (not in General Engineering).
 This means that a student in General Engineering would submit two applications during the open cycle: one to change their major to a degree-granting major, and a second to add the minor(s).
 Even if all requirements are met, the minor application will not be approved if the major application is not.